Yiu Si-wing

 Yiu Si-wing BBS (姚思榮, born 1955) is a director at China Travel Service and a former member of Legislative Council of Hong Kong.

 Background

 Yiu began his career in China Travel Service in 1973.
 In 2011, he joined the Election Committee for Tourism constituency.
-Yiu was elected as a member of Legislative Council of Hong Kong in 2012 and continued to hold this office in March 2021.
+Yiu was elected as a member of Legislative Council of Hong Kong in 2012 and continued to hold this office until December 2021.

 He is a known supporter of former Chief Executive Leung Chun-ying.

 Calling for arrest of illegal tour guides

 In November 2018, shortly after the opening of the Hong Kong–Zhuhai–Macau Bridge, a large number of tourists from mainland China stayed in Tung Chung district, leading to complaints of local residents about overcrowding.
-Yiu said that he had asked the Security Bureau to instruct the police to arrest illegal mainland tour guides who had not worked with the legally required Hong Kong liaison.
+Yiu said that he had asked the Security Bureau to instruct the police to arrest illegal mainland tour guides who had not worked with the legally required Hong Kong license.